localytics/localytics-unity/README.md

 ### Available API

 Refer to the iOS and Android Documentation for details of each call.
 The available API contains almost all of the native API of the same version.
-Generally, the Pascal Case function name is C\# correspond to the native function with the Camel Case name (i.e. `Localytics.TagEvent(...)` calls `tagEvent(...)` in the iOS and Android library).
+Generally, the Pascal Case function name is C\# correspond to the native function with the Camel Case name (e.g. `Localytics.TagEvent(...)` calls `tagEvent(...)` in the iOS and Android library).
 The implementation is in Localytics.cs, within the LocalyticsPlugin/Assets/Localytics folderor when you imported the .unitypackage.

 #### C\# Listeners